ReaperOAK/KCAdashboard/src/pages/student/docs.md

   The main classroom interface for students, showing announcements, assignments, and classroom activities.

 - **FeedbackHistory.js**
   Shows a history of feedback received by the student from teachers or the system.
+See `components/teacher/FeedbackHistoryModal.js` for modal UI details.

 - **LeaderboardPage.js**
   Displays student rankings and achievements within a class, batch, or the platform.